How Do I Get To The Wimbledon Championships?

-Bookings can be made in advance or throughout the fortnight via 01265 49353, and you can also pay on the day.
+Bookings can be made in advance, or throughout the fortnight, by calling 01265 49353.
+You can also pay on the day.

-The world’s most prestigious tennis tournament attracts fans from all over the world, and it couldn’t be easier to get to The Championships if you are coming straight from the airport.
+The world’s most prestigious tennis tournament attracts fans from all over the world, and it couldn’t be easier to get to The Championships if you are coming directly from the airport.

-The closest airports to Wimbledon are Heathrow and Gatwick, with both only around 1 hour 30 minutes away.
+The closest airports to Wimbledon are Heathrow and Gatwick, both of which are around 1 hour 30 minutes away.
 The fastest way to get to and from the airport is usually on public transport.

-Heathrow is serviced by the Piccadilly Line, and patrons can change at Earls Court for a District Line train straight to Southfields.
+Heathrow is serviced by the Piccadilly Line, and attendees can change at Earls Court for a District Line train straight to Southfields.